valamaria89/FYS4411_Projects/README.md

 # FYS4410-Comphys2
-A repository containing everything related to the course  FYS4411 - Computational physics II: Quantum mechanical systems.
-By Vala and Maria.
+A repository containing everything related to the course  FYS4411 - Computational physics II: Quantum mechanical systems.With love from Erlend.